Homemade Hummus Recipe - Make Hummus at Home

 - 0.25 teaspoon Za’atar Spice For Garnish

-- 9 tablespoon Cooking Liquid Save after boiling chickpeas
+- 9 tablespoons Cooking Liquid Save after boiling chickpeas

 - Soak the chickpeas/ Kabuli chana/ garbanzo beans overnight or about 15-18 hours in 2 cups of water.

 - Drain the water and rinse the chickpeas thoroughly.

 - Add the chickpeas and 5 whole cloves to a pressure cooker and give six (6) whistles.
 Let the pressure subside by itself.
 This really speeds up the cooking process.

 - Drain and reserve the cooking liquid (very important for that deep flavour).